Home / Blog / How To Remove Personal Information From Internet Sites for Free

 It’s important to note that deleting your personal information from Google may not remove it from other websites or platforms where it has been shared or stored.
 Additionally, Google may still retain some data for internal purposes, such as improving its services or complying with legal obligations.

-These tips also work for removing negative content from Google, including embarrassing or damaging information or images that have caused harm to your online reputation.
+These tips also work for removing negative content from Google, including embarrassing or damaging information or images that have harmed your online reputation.

 Delete Unused Mobile apps and Review the Settings for the Ones You Use